 - Innovation Queen

 - Pavement Pounder

-I am open to different forms of project management with experience in the below –
+I am open to different styles of project management and have experience in the style below –

 Planning projects bottom-up